Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?

-Algorithms for learning molecular embeddings employ a wide variety of state-of-the-art deep learning techniques \cite{elton2019deep}, ranging from feed-forward neural-based autoencoders to graph neural networks \cite{wu2020comprehensive, bouhedjar2020natural} and self-attention \cite{vaswani2017attention}.
-Thus, molecular embedding algorithms vary in complexity and intricacy, allowing to tailor molecular embeddings to specific molecular informatics tasks.
-For example, many recent self-attention methods for molecular embeddings are designed to identify the molecular substructures that have a significant impact on the bioactivity profile \cite{zheng2019identifying, oskooei2018paccmann}.
-Nowadays, several QSAR modeling studies employ learned molecular embeddings instead of traditional molecular representations as training data.
-As depicted in Figure \ref{figure:qsar_molreps}, molecular embeddings commonly consist of fixed-size dense vectors of real numbers, whereas traditional molecular representations can either consist of real number vectors or bit vectors varying in sparsity.
+Algorithms for learning molecular embeddings employ a wide variety of state-of-the-art deep learning techniques \cite{elton2019deep}, ranging from neural-based autoencoders to graph neural networks \cite{bouhedjar2020natural, wu2020comprehensive} and self-attention \cite{vaswani2017attention}.
+Molecular embedding algorithms vary in complexity and intricacy, allowing to tailor the learned representations to specific tasks.
+For instance, many recent self-attention methods for molecular embeddings are designed to identify the molecular substructures that have a significant impact on their bioactivity profile \cite{oskooei2018paccmann, zheng2019identifying}.
+Nowadays, several QSAR studies employ molecular embeddings instead of traditional representations as training data \cite{chuang2020learning, wu2018moleculenet, jiang2021could}.
+As depicted in Figure \ref{figure:qsar_molreps}, molecular embeddings are usually fixed-size dense vectors of real numbers, whereas traditional molecular representations can either consist of real number vectors or bit vectors varying in sparsity.
 These representations are fed to classification or regression models for QSAR modeling.

-At learning time, molecular embeddings can either be \textit{supervised}, meaning that they take into account labeled/external information about the bioactivity profile of the molecules towards a biological target under study, or \textit{unsupervised}, which means that the embeddings are built with no human-labeled information.
-The main advantage of supervised embeddings is that they encode bioactivity information, which could favor them in prediction tasks.
-However, they are consequently less flexible than unsupervised embeddings, since new embeddings need to be learned for different biological targets.
-Moreover, in order to learn supervised embeddings, it is necessary to have labeled datasets, which are often small and scarce, thus potentially impacting negatively on the quality of the embeddings.
+At learning time, molecular embeddings can either be \textit{supervised}, meaning that they take into account labeled/external information about the bioactivity profile of the molecules during training, or \textit{unsupervised}, which means that the embeddings are built with no human-labeled information.
+While supervised embeddings encode bioactivity or physical-chemical information, which could favor them in predictive tasks, they are consequently less flexible than unsupervised embeddings, since new embeddings need to be learned for different biological targets.
+Moreover, in order to learn supervised embeddings it is necessary to have labeled datasets, which are often small and scarce, thus potentially affecting the embedding quality negatively.